Arkadiy-Vladimirov/Diplomas/README.md

 # Diplomas
-the file contatins some of my diplomas
+The folder contatins some of my diplomas